jundalisay/superblist/content/en/research/aristotle/metaphysics/book-11/part-12.md

 - of quantity
 - of place.

 There is no movement in respect of substance (because there is nothing contrary to substance), nor of relation (for it is possible that if one of two things in relation changes, the relative term which was true of the other thing ceases to be true, though this other does not change at all,-so that their movement is accidental), nor of agent and patient, or mover and moved, because there is no movement of movement nor generation of generation, nor, in general, change of change.

-For there might be movement of movement in two senses;
+For there might be movement of movement in 2 senses:

-1. movement might be the subject moved, as a man is moved because he changes from pale to dark,-so that on this showing movement, too, may be either heated or cooled or change its place or increase.
+1. Movement might be the subject moved

+For example, a man is moved because he changes from pale to dark.

+So that on this showing movement, too, may be either heated or cooled or change its place or increase.
 But this is impossible; for change is not a subject.

-2. some other subject might change from change into some other form of existence (e.g. a man from disease into health).
-But this also is not possible except incidentally.
-For every movement is change from something into something.
-(And so are generation and destruction; only, these are changes into things opposed in certain ways while the other, movement, is into things opposed in another way.)
+2. Some other subject might change from change into some other form of existence

+For example, a man might change from disease into health.

+But this also is impossible except incidentally.

+Every movement is change from something into something.

+An example is the movement from generation to destruction.

+These are changes into things opposed in certain ways while the other, movement, is into things opposed in another way.

 A thing changes, then, at the same time from health into illness, and from this change itself into another.

-If it has become ill, it will have changed into whatever may be the other change concerned (though it may be at rest), and, further, into a determinate change each time; and that new change will be from something definite into some other definite thing; therefore it will be the opposite change, that of growing well.
+If it has become ill, it will have changed into whatever may be the other change concerned (though it may be at rest), and, further, into a determinate change each time.

+New change will be from something definite into some other definite thing; therefore it will be the opposite change, that of growing well.

-We answer that this happens only incidentally; e.g. there is a change from the process of recollection to that of forgetting, only because that to which the process attaches is changing, now into a state of knowledge, now into one of ignorance.
+We answer that this happens only incidentally.

+For example, there is a change from the process of recollection to that of forgetting, only because that to which the process attaches is changing, now into a state of knowledge, now into one of ignorance.

 The process will go on to infinity, if there is to be change of change and coming to be of coming to be.

 What is true of the later, then, must be true of the earlier; e.g. if the simple coming to be was once coming to be, that which comes to be something was also once coming to be; therefore that which simply comes to be something was not yet in existence, but something which was coming to be coming to be something was already in existence.

-And this was once coming to be, so that at that time it was not yet coming to be something else.
+This was once coming to be, so that at that time it was not yet coming to be something else.

-Now since of an infinite number of terms there is not a first, the first in this series will not exist, and therefore no following term exist.
+In an infinite number of terms there is not a first.
+The first in this series will not exist.

+Therefore, no following term exist.

 Nothing, then, can either come term wi to be or move or change.

 Further, that which is capable of a movement is also capable of the contrary movement and rest, and that which comes to be also ceases to be.

 Therefore that which is coming to be is ceasing to be when it has come to be coming to be; for it cannot cease to be as soon as it is coming to be coming to be, nor after it has come to be; for that which is ceasing to be must be.
 Further, there must be a matter underlying that which comes to be and changes.